Simple, quick, and delicious, this Southern comfort food - fried cabbage with bacon and onions is simply delicious!

-- You can cook the bacon in strips too and then later crumble them.
-But dicing the bacon upfront will slightly reduce the overall cooking time.
+- You can cook bacon in strips and crumble later, but dicing it beforehand slightly reduces the overall cooking time.

 - Great tips on how to cut cabbage like a pro.

-- Usually, sauteed cabbage cooks fairly quickly, just 7-10 minutes if chopped up into 2-inch bite-size pieces.
-Keep an eye on it so you don't overcook it.
+- Sauteed cabbage typically cooks quickly, around 7-10 minutes when chopped into 2-inch bite-size pieces.
+Watch it closely to avoid overcooking.

 What To Serve With Fried Cabbage?

-What meat goes with cabbage?
-Cabbage is a nutritious vegetable that is so versatile and goes well with everything from pork chops and beef to lamb, chicken, and other poultry.
+- Cabbage goes well with everything from pork chops and beef to lamb, chicken, and other poultry.

-Paired with a side salad and dinner rolls makes everything even better.
-It’s honestly delicious!
+- Paired with a side salad and dinner rolls makes everything even better.